5.0★ Google22 Years · Central NJNJ-Specific Tax Data

 It depends on how long you stay.
 Buying typically wins after 3-5 years in Central NJ when you factor in equity, appreciation, and tax deductions.
 Short-term (under 3 years), renting is usually cheaper because closing costs on buying and selling eat into any equity gains.
 The higher the appreciation rate in your target area, the faster buying becomes advantageous.

 For a $650K home with 20% down ($130K), your mortgage payment would be roughly $3,400/month.
 With property taxes and insurance, total housing cost is approximately $5,200-$5,800/month.
-Lenders typically want your total housing cost under 28-33% of gross income, so you'd need roughly $190K-$250K household income.
+Lenders typically want your total housing cost under 28-33% of gross income, so you would need roughly $190K-$250K household income.
 With a smaller down payment, you may need less cash upfront but higher income to qualify.

 Yes.
 H-1B holders can buy property and get conventional mortgages in NJ.
 Most lenders require 2+ years of U.S. work history and a credit score of 620+.
 Some lenders specialize in visa-holder mortgages with more flexible requirements.
 We work with lenders experienced in this.
 See our H-1B buyer guide →